Application to the Field of Plant Breeding

 Preparing your application

 Applications to our Field should be submitted online through the Cornell Graduate School.
-The deadline for MS/PhD applications is December 1st.
-Applicants may be considered for the M.S./Ph.D. degree or for spring admission, but only with prior approval and encouragement from a faculty member in the field.
+The deadline for applications is December 1st.
+In admissions, we make no distinction between the M.S./Ph.D. versus the direct Ph.D. programs.
+Applicants may be considered for the M.S. degree or for spring admission, but only with prior approval and encouragement from a faculty member in the Field.
 The online system ensures that applications are received immediately.

 There is a fee to apply.
 Applicants for whom the fee is a financial hardship or who participated in certain pipeline may request a fee waiver.

 How we evaluate your application

 Admission is competitive.
 We evaluate applications holistically.
 You will be asked for a Statement of Academic Purpose, a Personal Statement (required), transcripts, relevant research and work experience, and letters of reference.
 Should you make it through our first screen, we will interview you in a brief video call.
 Finally, short-listed applicants will participate in a longer recruitment event at our campuses in Ithaca and Geneva (at no cost).
 Through these interactions, we are interested in discovering your:

 - Academic preparation: Relevant major, rigorous course choices, high course grades, research experience, formal academic recognition.